cuvva/terms/terms.md

 ## 13. If things go wrong

-We understand that we may have responsibilities in the event of our negligence, and do not attempt to restrict or exclude our responsibility.
+We understand that we may have responsibilities in the event of our negligence, and don't attempt to restrict or exclude our responsibility.
-We do not accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your Insurer.
+We don't accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your Insurer.

 If we don't meet our obligations under these Terms due to events outside of our control, such as machine failure, industrial disputes or because we have to keep to a relevant law, we won't be responsible for any losses or costs caused.

 ## 14. Your Instructions

 Usually all communications are made via the app, however we may also contact you by e-mail, letter, telephone or face-to-face.
 We cannot guarantee that your instructions have been received unless we have acknowledged them.
-We reserve the right to refuse instructions but, if we do, we will inform you.
+We reserve the right to refuse instructions but, if we do, we'll inform you.

 Please note that office hours are Monday to Friday, 9.00am to 6.00pm UK time.
-There may be a delay in responding to instructions if they are received outside of office hours.
+There may be a delay in responding to instructions if they're received outside of office hours.
+But you can speak with us in the app 24 hours a day, 365 days a year, and we'll get back to you as soon as we can.

 ## 15. Privacy Notice